 - provide all necessary equipment for people to work from home safely and effectively (including, for example, remote access to work systems).

 - There is a report by Public Health England that shows that certain groups of people may be more at risk of contracting Covid-19, or of suffering serious illness if they do contract it.
 Higher risk groups identified in the report include: older males; those who have a high body mass index (BMI); those with health conditions such as diabetes; and individuals from some Black, Asian or minority ethnic (BAME) backgrounds.
 The guidance highlights that employers should consider this as part of their risk assessment, but does not go so far as to recommend that employers avoid having these higher risk individuals in the workplace at all.
-If you are considering bringing employees in identified vulnerable groups back to the workplace, you may wish to take advice on your particular circumstances.

 - You must understand and take account of your specific legal obligations to those with protected characteristics (i.e. age, disability, gender reassignment, marital/civil partnership status, race, religion or belief, sex, sexual orientation and pregnancy/maternity).
 In particular, you should involve and communicate appropriately with workers whose protected characteristics might expose them to a different degree of risk, or might make any steps you are considering taking inappropriate or challenging for them.
 You should consider whether you need to put in place any particular measures or adjustments to take account of your duties under the equalities legislation – for example, making reasonable adjustments to avoid disabled workers being put at a disadvantage and making sure that the steps you take don’t have an unjustifiable negative impact on some groups compared to others.